Put your pain au chocolat or Lucky Charms aside, here comes Finnish breakfast!

 As Finns are the biggest consumers of coffee in the world, it doesn’t come as a surprise that many of us start our day with a cup of joe.
 Most likely it is filter coffee, enjoyed black or with milk.
 Some add also sugar.

 Finns have a taste for a particular, soft, round-flavored coffee and that’s why we so often complain (by ourselves, never in public) about lousy coffee when abroad.
 Children usually have milk or hot chocolate in the morning time.
+If you would like to learn more about unique Finnish drinks, I have written a whole article on them.

-Food at Traditional Finnish Breakfast
+The food at Traditional Finnish Breakfast

 Porridge has been the backbone of Finnish breakfast since, well, forever.
 Finnish oatmeal is delicious.